Ada-Developers-Academy/daily-curriculum/week11/monday/consuming-an-api.md

     '{"person": {"name": "Bookis"}}'

-We can see it suspiciously similar to a ruby Hash, but it's wraped in a String (JSON IS a string).
+We can see it suspiciously similar to a ruby Hash, but it's wrapped in a String (JSON IS a string).
 To turn this into a ruby Hash:

     JSON.parse('{"person": {"name": "Bookis"}}')
     # => {"person"=>{"name"=>"Bookis"}}